Dorian Baxter

 Dorian Baxter (born 3 April 1950) is a Canadian religious minister and musician and a perennial candidate for political office in Newmarket, Ontario, Canada.
-He was consecrated as an bishop in the Federation of Independent Anglican Churches in 2003.
+He was consecrated as a bishop in the Federation of Independent Anglican Churches in 2003.

 Ministry

 In 1996, Baxter began incorporating the music and look of Elvis Presley into his services.
 That year, he won the Canadian Showstopper at the Collingwood Elvis Festival.
 In 1997 he won the Grand Champion of Showstoppers at that same festival.
 After that year, festival founder Billy Cann was ousted and control given to the town's business groups, a decision which Baxter objected to before Collingwood Town Council.
 Baxter joined Cann to establish a competing Elvis festival in Orillia and refused to return to the Collingwood festival.

 In 2002, the church revoked his invitation to be the keynote preacher at a Masonic service in a Toronto Anglican church (although he did eventually attend).
 Baxter has said he found this particularly difficult, as he has been a Freemason for more than 25 years.

 In 2003, he set up an independent church, Christ the King Graceland Independent Anglican Church of Canada, in Newmarket, Ontario, where he continues to conduct services using Presley's music, with his signature Elvis pompadour and sideburns.
 Baxter was consecrated on 9 March 2003 in Newmarket by the Rt.
 Rev'd Christopher Andrew Jukes of Calgary, Alberta, who at that time was a bishop in the Communion of Evangelical Episcopal Churches, using the traditional ordinal of the Book of Common Prayer (1962 Canada).
 He also established the Federation of Independent Anglican Churches of North America with himself as self-styled archbishop; this organisation was incorporated by Federal Canadian Letters Patent on 1 October 2003.